ethereum/EIPs/EIPS/eip-pbmrc1.md

         // OPTIONAL: Number of decimal places for the token.
         uint8 decimals;

-        // OPTIONAL: Number of decimal places for the token.
-        uint8 decimals;

         // OPTIONAL: The address of the creator of this PBM type on this smart contract. address creator;